bitcoinorghk/bitcoinhk.github.io/_posts/2017-08-27-hong-kong-bitcoin-regulation.md

 Some tokens, especially those derived from "Token Creation Events" or "Initial Coin Offerings" [are very likely securities](http://www.sfc.hk/web/EN/news-and-announcements/policy-statements-and-announcements/statement-on-initial-coin-offerings.html), and their offering to unqualified investors in Hong Kong is illegal.
 It however currently seems unlikely that the SFC will go after securities not specifically offered or advertised to Hong Kong investors.

 On February 9, 2018 the SFC [contacted Hong Kong exchanges](http://www.sfc.hk/edistributionWeb/gateway/EN/news-and-announcements/news/doc?refNo=18PR13) urging them to delist tokens deemed securities.
 ICO issuers were also contacted.
 They either stopped their ICO or promised to comply with securities regulation.

+Advising on token offerings, brokering tokens and letting customers trade them [may require a license from the SFC](https://www.sfc.hk/web/EN/regulatory-functions/intermediaries/licensing/guide-to-licence-application/regulated-activities.html).

 #### Future Outlook